-10. The communications sub-group of the Children and Young People's Mental Health Executive continues to coordinate communications activity around Mental Health Awareness Week, World Mental Health Day and World Suicide Prevention Day to ensure that the public are aware that services are open and accessible.
+18. The communications subgroup of the CYP MH Executive continues to coordinate communications activity around Mental Health Awareness Week, World Mental Health Day and World Suicide Prevention Day to ensure that the public are aware that services are open and accessible.
 The group continues to link with adult mental health commissioners and providers to support an all age approach to mental health communications.
-The group has also supported the development of the NottAlone website and co-ordinated communications around Mental Health Support Teams in Schools.
+The group has also supported the development of the Nott Alone website and co-ordinated communications around Mental Health Support Teams in Schools.
 The group is now seeking to widen its remit to appraise communications across the whole mental health pathway.
 Since the onset of the pandemic, mental health services have considerably developed and improved their on-line presence, so children and young people can now access a wide range of information about services and support.